mate-academy/jv-stream-api/README.md

    for example, `Arrays.asList( new People(«Вася», 16, Sex.MAN), new People(«Елена», 42, Sex.WOMEN))`,
    select from the List only men whose age is from `fromAge` to `toAge` inclusively.

-   _Example: select men of military age (from 18 to 27 years old inclusively)._
+   _Example: select men who can be recruited to army (from 18 to 27 years old inclusively)._

 7. Given a List of `People` instances (having `name`, `age` and `sex` fields),
    for example, `Arrays.asList( new People(«Вася», 16, Sex.MAN), new People(«Елена», 42, Sex.WOMEN))`,
    select from the List only people whose age is from `fromAge` and to `maleToAge` (for men) or to `femaleToAge` (for women) inclusively.

-   _Example: select potential working-age people (from 18 y.o. and to 55 y.o. for men and to 60 y.o. for women inclusively)._
+   _Example: select people of working age (from 18 y.o. and to 55 y.o. for men and to 60 y.o. for women inclusively)._

 7. Given a List of `People` instances (having `name`, `age`, `sex` and `List<Cat> cats` fields, and each `Cat` having a `name` and `age`),